CodeforKarlsruhe/farmshops.eu/README.md

 Help, bug reports and ideas are always welcome :)

-## Sticker
+## Stickers
-These Stickers are based on a 1924 advertising poster by Alexander Rodchenko, that was copied various times (for example by Franz Ferdinand)
+These Stickers are based on a 1924 advertising poster by Alexander Rodchenko, that was copied various times. (for example by Franz Ferdinand)
 If you want a few free stickers, simply write a mail to farmshops@posteo.eu .

 ![Sticker](https://raw.githubusercontent.com/codeforkarlsruhe/direktvermarkter/master/img/farmshops-sticker-sm.jpg)